Referring to The Craft & Co in Collingwood as a restaurant, or a bar, or even an eatery, simply doesn’t come close to capturing its essence.

 The venture puts the emphasis squarely on the producer, and wherever possible that producer is The Craft & Co itself.
 The diverse offering makes sense once you understand the venture comes from Paul Baggio, whose various businesses have been supplying breweries, wineries and other food and beverage producers and manufacturers since the early 1990s.

-The beer list, updated monthly and untied to any one brewery, is a key part of the overall approach, with a separate pairing menu matching The Craft & Co’s considerable cheese and meat options with beers, wines, and spirits.
+They now produce a range of spirits under the same roof, where you can also dive into a pairing menu matching The Craft & Co’s considerable cheese and meat options with beers, wines and spirits.
 Wine options again stretch across Victoria and beyond and, in time, The Craft & Co will be bottling its own vintages from its Bangholme outpost – a 40-hectare property boasting its own winery that will in future expand into brewing, distilling, livestock, fruit, grain and vegetable gardens and a cellar door cafe.

 The brunch, lunch and dinner menus continue the focus on Australian producers, featuring steak from Robbins Island in Tasmania, prawns from Moreton Bay, and cured meats from across Victoria.
 But not content with simply feeding and watering its patrons, the venue also offers classes in cheese making and curing your own meat, plus masterclasses covering beer and wine, and stocks a wide selection of packaged retail goods from small businesses around the state for sale.